 Prints Charming: The Hotel Thoumieux

 No place beats Paris when it comes to hotel design.
-While the glamorous city has arguably some of the most famous and elegant hotels in the world, it is the boutique hotels that are the ones setting design trends and inspiring creativity.
+While the glamorous city has arguably some of the most famous and elegant hotels in the world, it’s the boutique hotels that are the ones setting design trends.
 Every year there are a few hotels that have design junkies buzzing–whether it’s the Recamier’s fresh take on canopy beds, or the Christian Lacroix designed Hotel du Petit Moulin’s fearless decor.
-The hotspot of the moment is definitely hotelier Thierry Costes 15-room boutique Hotel Thoumieux designed by the incredible India Mahdavi.
+The hotspot of the moment is definitely hotelier Thierry Costes 15-room boutique Hotel Thoumieux designed by India Mahdavi.

 I first saw pics of the Hotel Thoumieux on photographer Garance Dore’s wonderful website.
-Her pic above is what had me swooning, I love how there is no playing it safe here.
-It’s fearless design for someone who loves color and pattern.
-And it’s another example I should turn to when I’m tempted to play it safe when it comes to my own rooms.
+The design is totally fearless.
 Bold floral wallpaper paired with another confident floral print on the curtains, with pops of hot pink upholstery, all anchored with a strong graphic rug.
 Amazing how the room breaks all the rules for pairing color and pattern, and yet it works, perfectly.

 During the day, this is where the front desk/concierge operates from.
 At night–voila!–the space becomes a lounge for sipping cocktails.
 This pic taken from the desk/bar gives you a sense of just how teeny the room is…

-The 2 Michelin starred Jean-Francois Piege restaurant off the lobby is also designed by Mahdavi.
-Love Mahdavi’s comfy yet mod Julia Marie Chairs shown here in a variety of hues.
+The Michelin starred Jean-Francois Piege restaurant off the lobby is also designed by Mahdavi.
+Her comfy yet mod Julia Marie chairs are mixed in a variety of hues.
 It’s the perfect seat for a enjoying a long, fabulous meal.

-Love the wavy lattice walls.
-It is an element you normally would see in a porch or other summery spot, but when transferred to an urban setting, it becomes graphic and sophisticated.
+The wavy lattice walls are an element you normally would see in a porch or other summery spot, but when transferred to an urban setting, it becomes graphic and sophisticated.
 If you like the look but don’t have the budget or DIY prowess to create your own, the Crivelli Trellis wallpaper from Farrow & Ball mimics the look.

 I love how Mahdavi linked the design of the rooms with the lobby–the marble table, the animal skin (so not digging that, hope it is faux), the red velvet upholstery, and the curtain print (here seen in black)–are all echoed in the lobby as well.
 The Lotus Wallpaper is from Farrow & Ball and comes in an incredible range of colors from red to navy to yellow.